-Gary was appointed to the GEF Seniors Housing Board of Directors on January 1, 2012.
+Debbie was appointed to the GEF Seniors Housing Board of Directors on May 1, 2019.

 Francine maintains a professional designation as a registered health professional (Recreation Therapist) and has practiced in a variety of health care settings serving patient populations in geriatrics, dementia care, developmental disabilities and mental health.